scaleway/scw-handson-k8s-deploy-1st-workload/docker.md

 permalink: /docker
 nav_order: 3
 ---
-# Materials
+# Prerequisites
-**Finished code for this lesson is available on the Instance Tool at the folder /home/ubuntu/01-docker/ .**
+**Finished code for this lesson is available on the Instance Tool at the folder /home/ubuntu/exercice-files/exercice-files/01-docker/ .**
 # Tasks

 ## Setup Validation